-Justin Turner walked onto the field after the World Series.
-Tough questions followed him off it.
+MLB investigating after Justin Turner ‘refused to comply’ with officials during celebration

 But the streak ended in shocking fashion at Globe Life Field on Tuesday night — sullying the otherwise electrifying and compelling story of the Los Angeles Dodgers’ victory over the Tampa Bay Rays for the franchise’s first championship since 1988 and leaving behind pointed questions about Justin Turner’s actions and the repercussions thereof.

+“Following the Dodgers’ victory, it is clear that Turner chose to disregard the agreed-upon joint protocols and the instructions he was given regarding the safety and protection of others,” MLB said in a statement.
+“While a desire to celebrate is understandable, Turner’s decision to leave isolation and enter the field was wrong and put everyone he came in contact with at risk.
+When MLB Security raised the matter of being on the field with Turner, he emphatically refused to comply.”

+In its statement, MLB added that everyone in L.A.’s traveling party was given nasal swab tests.
+Both the Dodgers and Rays were tested again Wednesday and their trips back to their home cities were still being worked out.

-By returning to the field in the aftermath of the clinching win — after having left in the eighth inning following the news of a positive test and placed under isolation, per the sport’s protocols — Turner, and the members of the Dodgers who backed him, also thrust baseball directly into the larger societal divide over how to deal with a virus that so far has killed more than 220,000 Americans.
+By returning to the field in the aftermath of the clinching win on Tuesday — after having left in the eighth inning following the news of a positive test and placed under isolation, per the sport’s protocols — Turner, and the members of the Dodgers who backed him, also thrust baseball directly into the larger societal divide over how to deal with a virus that so far has killed more than 226,000 Americans.

 Svrluga: In a moment that called for self-sacrifice, Justin Turner opted for a frustrating celebration